awedeebawe/mapbox-ios-sdk-WKT/README.md

 ```
 and voilà!
 You have your first polygons on your map!

-Or you can use directly use the internal public methods as follows:
+Or you can directly use the internal public methods as follows:
 ```
 // POINT
 [parser processPoint:sampleWKT];